 Our vision is to share a commitment to educational excellence that supports parents, students, staff, and community members in creating a stimulating and supportive learning environment.
-At Horizons, students and adults work together to strengthen their skills and maximize potential.
+Students and adults work together to strengthen their skills and maximize their potential.

-Our mission is to guide students to become self-directed learners and community contributors in a respectful learning environment.
+Our mission is to guide K-8 students to become self-directed learners and community contributors in a respectful and caring learning environment.

 School Description and History

 Horizons K-8 School is a public charter school located within the Boulder Valley School District.
 Our charter school is publicly funded and was established by teachers, parents, and community members in May of 1996 after a five year tenure as a focus school of the Boulder Valley School District.
 The charter was granted a ten year renewal in December 2009.
 In 2012, Horizons K-8 underwent a significant remodeling and addition due to being awarded a BEST (Building Excellent Schools Today) Grant from the State of Colorado.
 In 2013, Horizons K-8 was established as an independent 501(c)(3) and initiated the Horizons Board to support the overall financial and governance operations of the school.
 Enrollment at Horizons K-8 occurs through the BVSD Open Enrollment process (http://www.bvsd.org).

 Horizons was founded, and continues to lead the way, in order to:

 - Have a dynamic, K-8 school of choice that has the sustainable capacity to prioritize and maintain a focus on individual learners and their needs.